AngelitaMardiros/CSS-JS-Shortcuts/README.md

-# DiviShortcuts
+# CSS and JS Shortcuts
-A collection of favorite divi tricks
+A collection of favorite tricks I use for website builds